blmdxiao/Smart-Spreadsheet/README.md

 ### EXCEL Parsing

-There are 3 EXCEL files in the Tests directory, which primarily contain financial-related table information.
+There are 3 EXCEL files in the `tests` directory, which primarily contain financial-related table information.
 Two approaches have been adopted to parse the EXCEL files and extract the information:

 - By using `openpyxl` to parse the EXCEL files and extract all the table information.
 Each table is converted into a separate markdown table.
 The code is in `tests/extract_table.py`, and the output for the 3 test files is located in the directory `tests/output`.